mszynka/mszynka.github.io/pages/about.md

 # **About Me**

 Hi!
 I am a web developer and programmer.
-I have recently graduated as Master of Computer Science at Poznan University of Technology.
-I'm looking forward to any opportunity to learn web development and software programming from experts.
+I have graduated as Master of Computer Science at Poznan University of Technology.
+I like solving puzzles and taking on challenging tasks.
+In my spare time I solve puzzles and who am I kidding?
+Spare time is for sleeping.

+Please contact only with interesting projects and adequate salary.
+For technology references please check my projects and tags pages.

 ## **Career**